mwj8410/Dais/README.md

 # Plinth
 Plinth: a raised platform in a large room or hall that people stand on when performing or speaking to an audience.

 Provides common and advanced features for use in rich User-Experience sites and web applications.
+The design inclines towards addressing style complexity that arises thought normal design churn.

 ## Scope
 This project will attempt to collect together common style, component, and utility features in Sass, Javascript, and HTML.
-At this time, no layout control library or framework like Angular or React will be in use at this time.
+At this time, no layout control library or framework like Angular or React will be in use.
 Client side compatability will be limited to the most up-to-date version of each major browser.
 No attempt will be made to provide any compatability beyond this.

 ## Usage
 A consuming project needs to import either `Plinth.scss` or `_main.scss` into it's sass project.